thymeleaf/thymeleaf-docs/docs/articles/fromhtmltohtmlviahtml.md

     Content-Type: application/xhtml+xml
 ```

-But again, this content type is not currently supported by IE. So in
+But note that IE didn't support this until version 11 (Microsoft
-practice, no, it doesn't exist.
+Edge does support it).
+So again, think about your users' browser capabilities

-Be careful though: the difference between HTML5 and XHTML5 is the
+Also, note that the difference between HTML5 and XHTML5 is the
-content type and *only* the content type, because an XML-formed HTML5
+content type and *only* the content type, because an XML-well-formed
-document is in fact a perfectly valid HTML5 document.
+HTML5 document is in fact a perfectly valid HTML5 document.
 This is quite
 different to the relation between HTML4 and XHTML 1.0/1.1, which were
 incompatible languages.